What Is a Semi Inground Pool?

 Main Takeaways

-• A semi inground pool that is partially above ground and partially in the ground, with, typically, the majority of the pool inground.
+• A semi inground pool is partially above ground and partially in the ground, with, typically, the majority of the pool inground.

 • Semi inground pools can be made of vinyl liner, concrete, or fiberglass.

-• Semi inground pools cost around the same as fully inground pools, but in some cases, it may even cost more.
+• Semi inground pools generally cost around the same as fully inground pools, but in some cases, it may even cost more.

 What Is a Semi Inground Pool?

 A semi inground pool is relatively straightforward.
-A semi inground pool is partially installed above ground and partly in the ground.
-The typical design for semi inground pools is that the majority of the pool will be inground, and a portion of the pool wall will rise above the ground.
+As you might be able to guess from its name, a semi inground pool is partially installed above ground and partly in the ground.
+Typically, most of the semi inground pool will be inground, and a portion of the pool wall will rise above the ground.
+On the other hand, you will see some semi inground pools that are only partially submerged underground by a couple of feet.

+There are several ways to have a semi inground pool that will perfectly fit your background and needs.
 Many people install a semi inground pool because they can use the above ground portions of the pool walls for various things.
 For example, you can use this above ground area for bar space, waterfalls or other water features, and additional entry points to the pool.
+The possibilities are endless!

 Technically speaking, that would literally make the pool semi inground.
 But this is not the same concept as building the pool semi inground with a wall that extends above ground.
-The installation process is much different, as well as the material that the above ground pool is made of.
+The installation process is very different, as well as the material that the above ground pool is made of.
 You can see for yourself in my article on the best quality above ground pools.

 What Materials Are Semi Inground Pools Made From?

-There are a few materials that many semi inground and inground swimming pools are made of.
+There are a few materials that semi inground and inground swimming pools are made of.
 The three most popular swimming pool materials are:

 How Much Does a Semi Inground Pool Cost?

-What your pool is made of plays a role in the cost.
+• Material: What your pool is made of plays a role in the cost.
 A vinyl liner will be the most affordable option in most instances.
 The installation will run you anywhere from $25,000 to $65,000.
+Fiberglass swimming pools are in the middle of the road and will run you between $40,000 and $85,000.
+Concrete is the most expensive and will cost anywhere from $50,000 to $100,000.

-Size also plays a role.
-Generally speaking, the larger the pool, the higher the cost.
-Depending on your location, you may be able to find lower prices.
+• Size: Generally speaking, the larger the pool, the higher the cost.

 How Does the Installation Process Differ From a Fully Inground Pool?

 The short answer to this question is that a fully inground pool is installed 100% in the ground.
-Thus, the walls are fully submerged beneath the Earth.
+Thus, the walls are fully submerged beneath the earth.

-Those working on your swimming pool can install semi inground pools either fully submerged but with one or more walls rising above the ground or only slightly submerged with walls rising above still.
+And those working on your swimming pool can install semi inground pools either fully submerged but with one or more walls rising above the ground or only slightly submerged with walls rising above still.

 Need Help Building Your Pool?